swiyu-admin-ch/swiyu-verifier/README.md

 endpoint.
 What data is requested can be selected by adding in additional fields only containing "path".
 Filters are currently only supported for `$.vct` - the Verifiable Credential Type.
-In the following example we request to have the dateOfBirth revealed to us from a Credential with the type "elfa-sdjwt".
+In the following example we request to have the dateOfBirth revealed to us from a Credential with the type "test-sdjwt".

 ```json
 {